MicrosoftDocs/visualstudio-docs/docs/debugger/using-breakpoints.md

 When you debug, execution pauses at the breakpoint, before the code on that line is executed.
 The breakpoint symbol shows a yellow arrow.

-At the breakpoint in the following example, the value of `testInt` is still 1.
-So, the value hasn't changed since the variable was initialized (set to a value of 1) because the statement in yellow hasn't yet executed.

 ::: moniker range=">= vs-2022"
+At the breakpoint in the following example, the value of `testInt` is still 3.
+So, the value hasn't changed since the variable was initialized (set to a value of 3) because the statement in yellow hasn't yet executed.

 ![Breakpoint execution stopped](../debugger/media/vs-2022/breakpoint-execution.png "Breakpoint execution")
 ::: moniker-end

 ::: moniker range="<= vs-2019"
+At the breakpoint in the following example, the value of `testInt` is still 1.
+So, the value hasn't changed since the variable was initialized (set to a value of 1) because the statement in yellow hasn't yet executed.

 ![Breakpoint execution stopped](../debugger/media/breakpointexecution.png "Breakpoint execution")
 ::: moniker-end